ogeesan/bpod-docs-testing/docs/index.md

 - Hardware and software open-sourced under GNU General Public License v3
 - Optimized for rodent behavior measurement and closed-loop control
-- Arduino based architecture for extendibility and easy integration into existing setups
+- Arduino based architecture for user extendibility and easy integration into existing setups
-- Multiple modules already exist to support common behavioral approaches
+- Existing modules support common behavioral approaches

 ## About Bpod
 Bpod is an open source system for real-time behavior measurement in tasks consisting of multiple experimental trials.
 Experiment software is written in MATLAB, and device firmware is written in [Arduino](https://www.arduino.cc/).
 Hardware can be assembled with DIY desktop manufacturing methods - hand-soldering, 3-D printing, laser cutting and hand-tapping.
 The system architecture is low cost, and supremely hackable - precisely what is necessary to explore a space of behavioral metrics, or to train test subjects with high throughput.
 This wiki contains instructions for assembly and programming.